- Publisher policies

 Development investigates all potential cases reported to it or of which it becomes aware.
 In many cases this will require the involvement of authors’ institutes and sometimes the appointment of independent experts.
 The majority of cases are resolved pre-publication, but some do relate to published articles.
 Should our investigations find that no action is required, it is our usual practice not to make any public statement about the investigation.
 If, however, our investigations find that action is required relating to a published article, this will be made clear through the published record, for example in the form of a Correction, Retraction and/or Publisher’s Note.

-For Development, during 2020, pre-publication issues arose on 23% of accepted articles and 9 issues were raised post-publication (including historical articles).
-We published 0 Publisher’s Notes/Expressions of Concern, 2 Corrections and 1 Retraction relating to potential ethics cases raised during 2020.
+For Development, during 2022, pre-publication issues arose on 11% of accepted articles and 2 issues were raised post-publication (including historical articles).
+We published 0 Publisher’s Notes/Expressions of Concern, 0 Corrections and 0 Retractions relating to issues raised during 2022.

 All versions of scholarly articles will remain available once published.
 When multiple versions of the same article are available, The Company of Biologists will ensure that these articles are clearly labelled with the date of publication and version number or type.